-SPECIAL STUDENTS (NONDEGREE)
+SPECIAL STUDENTS (NON-DEGREE)

 The classification of Special Student is for a person not enrolled in any degree program offered by Austin Seminary but who desires to enroll in regular master's-level courses for academic credit.
 A person is admitted as a Special Student on a term-by-term basis, may enroll in regularly scheduled master's-level courses, and may take the maximum course load set for master's degree students.
+Special students are allowed to take the equivalent of a year of full time study, 8 courses, and then they must matriculate into a degree program.
 International students who are not lawful permanent residents of the United States will not be considered for Special Student status.

 Application forms are available from the Office of Admissions.
 Applicants complete the Special Student application and submit it and the nonrefundable, one-time Special Student application fee of \$25 to the Office of Admissions.
 First-time Special Student applicants are required to schedule a brief enrollment conference with the vice president for enrollment management, who makes the decision about that applicant's enrollment.
 In addition, each term, Special Student applicants shall attach a brief explanation of why they wish to enroll in the course(s) indicated on the application.
-Tuition charges and any applicable registration fees must be paid to the Business Office prior to the beginning of the term for which admission is requested.
+Tuition charges and any applicable registration fees must be paid to the Office of Finance and Administration prior to the beginning of the term for which admission is requested.